praga-16/Experiment--04-Implementation-of-combinational-logic-using-universal-gates-/README.md

 ```
 Program to design a Implementation of combinational logic using universal gates-  and verify its truth table in quartus using Verilog programming.

-Developed by: Monisha T
+Developed by: PRAGATHEESVARAN
-RegisterNumber:  212221240029
+RegisterNumber:  212221240039

 ```